 A while back, we had a huge shopping trip at Target.
 It was a double whammy of buying nursery furniture, coats, some electronics, and so on.
 In the end, our bill was around $450.
 At this point the cashier offered us 10% off if we applied for a Target Visa Credit Card.

 They also offer a Target Red Card Debit Card.
-If you don’t want or need another credit card, the debit card offers a 5 percent rebate on everything you buy, which isn’t big money, but it is also totally free.
+If you don’t want or need another credit card, the debit card offers a 5 percent rebate on everything you buy, which isn’t big money, but it is also totally free, and that 5% can add up quickly.
+It pulls money from your checking account, so there is no interest rate, and no bill to pay off.

 Usually, I advise against taking stores up on their 10% off offers for two primary reasons.
 Number one, you don’t need 20 credit cards and even if you plan to cancel it, it always takes time and effort and most people put it off for far too long.
 Second, even if you did effectively manage various 10% off offers, the card is only good at one store and often comes with a horrendous interest rate which makes it a very inefficient way to get what is basically a 10% off coupon.